 This 1959 Ranchero is powered by a 352 CI V8 and backed by an automatic transmission.
 The ute received a nut-and-bolt restoration by Ray Skillman Classic Cars and is believed to have 31,005 miles.
 There's a Cushman Scooter in the pickup bed that was painted to match the Ranchero.
 Nice!

-In comparison, the Ranchero had a much shorter and less lustrous run in the U.S., with a modest 508,355 units sold over a 22-year period, from 1957-1979.
-The Ranchero’s underpinnings began with the chassis of a full-size two-door Ford station wagon.
-In 1960, the Ranchero went from a full-size car to a compact car, by utilizing the just introduced compact Ford Falcon.
+In 1960, the Ranchero went from a full-size car to a compact car, by utilizing the recently-introduced compact Ford Falcon.
 The Falcon was Ford’s answer to the recession that the U.S. endured in the latter 1950s and American families desire to purchase an economical, fuel thrifty second car at that time.
 The Ranchero remained a compact car through 1965.

 The 3rd generation of the Ranchero lasted just one year, 1966-1967, as the Falcon and Fairlane were re-engineered onto the same platform.
 In essence though, there were two distinct model years in that span of time.
 While the ’66 Ranchero wore a Falcon grille, front sheet metal, and interior trim, the late ’66 model and through 1967 Ranchero sported a Fairlane front clip, with the stylish vertically stacked headlights, Fairlane interior appointments, and trim.
 Ford branded this model the Fairlane Ranchero, and added a 390-ci big block V8 to the cadre of engines available.